LW83/sorting_hat/README.md

 ***
 ## Overview

 Welcome to The Sorting Hat, a Harry Potter-themed quiz to determine which Hogwarts House you will be in for the upcoming school term!
-In the Harry Potter series, the Sorting Hat is a hat that new students to Hogwarts put on and it determines which of the four Houses in Hogwarts (Gryffindor, Huffelpuff, Ravenclaw and Slytherin) the student is best suited to based on their personality and characteristics.
+In the Harry Potter series, the Sorting Hat is a hat that students new to Hogwarts put on and it determines which of the four Houses in Hogwarts (Gryffindor, Hufflepuff, Ravenclaw and Slytherin) the student is best suited to based on their personality and characteristics.
 This is a purely for fun quiz for Harry Potter fans to simulate the experience of wearing the Sorting Hat from the books.

-This site has been created purely for demonstrating Python skills learned as part of the Code Institute's Diploma in Full Stack Software Development.
+NOTE: This site has been created purely for demonstrating Python skills learned as part of the Code Institute's Diploma in Full Stack Software Development.
 No copyright infringement is intended.

 ![Responsiveness Demo](./docs/imac.png)